Yi-Terry/languageApp/README.md

 # BeyondLanguage

-Inspiried by mobile apps like Duolingo, the Language App is a mobile app that can help users learn a new language with a gamified design!
+Inspired by mobile apps like Duolingo, the Language App is a mobile app that can help users learn a new language with a gamified design!

 **Features**